PinewoodPip/epip/docs/extender.md

 - Dialogue auto-listening: makes you automatically listen to dialogues that other players start nearby.
     - Requires `UIObjectManagerPlayerState`'s `ActiveUIObjectHandle` and `UIUnderMouseCursor` to be writeable.
 More information [available in #epipeline](https://discord.com/channels/607369048929468456/1109024195528118282/1156471924675858443)
+- Graying out unavailable skills on the hotbar works properly for mods that hook the `GetSkillAPCost` event
+    - Without the fork, support for this can be added by replicating the hook's logic for `Character.Hooks.GetSkillAPCost`

 Features for modders: